Yoweri Museveni: Human rights and internal security

 The NRA subsequently earned a reputation for respecting the rights of civilians, although Museveni later received criticism for using child soldiers.
 Undisciplined elements within the NRA soon tarnished a hard-won reputation for fairness.
-"When Museveni's men first came they acted very well – we welcomed them," said one villager, "but then they started to arrest people and kill them."
+"When Museveni's men first came they acted very well—we welcomed them", said one villager, "but then they started to arrest people and kill them".

-In March 1989, Amnesty International published a human rights report on Uganda, entitled Uganda, the Human Rights Record 1986–1989.
+In March 1989, Amnesty International published a human rights report on Uganda, Uganda, the Human Rights Record 1986–1989.
 It documented gross human rights violations committed by NRA troops.
-According to Olara Otunnu, a United Nations Diplomat argued that Museveni pursued a genocide to nilotic – luo people living in the Northern part of the country.
+According to Olara Otunnu, a United Nations Diplomat argued that Museveni pursued a genocide to Nilotic – Luo people living in the Northern part of the country.
 In one of the most intense phases of the war, between October and December 1988, the NRA forcibly cleared approximately 100,000 people from their homes in and around Gulu town.
 Soldiers committed hundreds of extrajudicial executions as they forcibly moved people, burning down homes and granaries.
-In its conclusion, however, the report offered some hope:
+In its conclusion, the report offered some hope:

-However, on 13 September 2019, Museveni's former Inspector General of Police (IGP) General Kale Kayihura was placed on the United States Department of the Treasury sanctions list for gross violation of Human rights during his reign as the IGP (from 2005 to March 2018).
+On 13 September 2019, Museveni's former Inspector General of Police (IGP) General Kale Kayihura was placed on the United States Department of the Treasury sanctions list for gross violation of Human rights during his reign as the IGP (from 2005 to March 2018).
 This was due to activities of the Uganda Police's Flying Squad Unit that involved torture and corruption.
 Kayihura was subsequently replaced with Martin Okoth Ochola.